pguyot/arm-runner-action/README.md

 - run tests in an environment closer to a real embedded system, using qemu userland linux emulation;
 - build artifacts in such environment and upload them;
-- prepare images that are ready to run on Raspberry-Pi and other arm embedded devices.
+- prepare images that are ready to run on Raspberry Pi and other ARM embedded devices.

 ## Usage